bcgov/Mautic-Subscription-App/README.md

 #### Installing Argo and setting up the environment
 To use Argo, start by updating the parameters in the `openshift/argo/install.param` file.
 Do not include any periods, slashes, spaces or other characters inappropriate for a URL.

-Perform the argo installation like this:
+Perform the argo installation using the command:
 `oc process -f install.yaml --param-file=install.param | oc apply -n [tools-namespace] -f -`
 - Example: